Difference of convex

 Fields

-For the sub task, a method to solve
+The sub task consists of a method to solve

 is needed.
-Besides a problem and options, one can also provide a function and an AbstractEvaluationType, respectively, to indicate a closed form solution for the sub task.
+Besides a problem and a state, one can also provide a function and an AbstractEvaluationType, respectively, to indicate a closed form solution for the sub task.

 Constructors